cda-tum/mqt-qubomaker/README.md

 )

 # select the settings for the QUBO formulation.
-settings = pf.PathFindingQUBOGeneratorSettings(
+settings = pf.PathFindingQuboGeneratorSettings(
     encoding_type=pf.EncodingType.ONE_HOT, n_paths=1, max_path_length=4, loops=True
 )

 # define the generator to be used for the QUBO formulation.
-generator = pf.PathFindingQUBOGenerator(
+generator = pf.PathFindingQuboGenerator(
     objective_function=pf.MinimizePathLength(path_ids=[1]),
     graph=graph,
     settings=settings,